 In efforts to slow the spread of COVID-19, the world has rightly, and crucially, focused on social distancing and other efforts to help flatten the curve.

 It’s essential to continue these efforts, but the only way we’ll emerge from this crisis is with proper treatment and a vaccine.
 And we won’t beat this disease fully until we beat it everywhere, so we need to ensure vaccines and medicines reach people at risk wherever they are, regardless of nationality or income.

-As we recognise World Immunization Week, here are six key questions about a COVID-19 vaccine:
+Here are six key questions about a COVID-19 vaccine:

 What’s the current status of a COVID-19 vaccine?

 Until a vaccine is developed, finding a treatment can improve the odds of survival for people who become infected.
 No treatments have been approved for use against COVID-19 yet.
 But at the time of writing, over 250 treatments are under development, and over 150 are in clinical trials, thanks to global partnership efforts to coordinate and accelerate research and development.
 The most promising treatment options are drugs that already exist to combat other diseases and could also be effective against COVID-19.

 How long does it normally take to develop a vaccine?

 Research and development of new vaccines can take an average of 10 years under normal circumstances, although some are developed faster as we’ve seen with previous outbreaks.
 Taking a vaccine from conception to the clinic is usually a long path and for good reason.
 It is essential to show that vaccines are safe and effective, so they undergo rigorous testing in multiple phases before they reach humans.

 What will it take to develop a COVID-19 vaccine?